FOLIO: Natural Language Reasoning with First-Order Logic: Corpus Construction

-\paragraph{Logical complexity and diversity} Figure~\ref{fig:nopremise} show that 66.8\% of the NL reasoning examples in \ours need four or more premises to infer the conclusions.
-28.71\% of the examples need six or more premises to infer the conclusions, while the previous datasets needed at most five premises as show in Table~\ref{table:comparison}.This illustrates the logical complexity of \ours.
+We use the Dale-Chall Readability Formula \citep{dalechall1, dale1995readability} to show the text complexity of \ours following \citep{singh-etal-2023-misery, arps-etal-2022-hhuplexity, wei-etal-2021-linguistic}.
+We show the distribution of readability in Appendix \ref{app:readability}. \paragraph{Logical complexity and diversity statistics} As shown in Figure~\ref{fig:nopremise}, the mode of reasoning depths is four in \ours.
+28.7\% of the examples need five or more depths of reasoning to infer the conclusions, while the previous datasets needed at most five reasoning depths as shown in Table~\ref{table:comparison}.
+This illustrates the logical complexity of \ours.
 Table~\ref{table:comparison} shows that \ours also has a much larger number of distinct ASTs than the previous datasets, indicating that \ours is much more logically diverse.
-Figure~\ref{fig:nopremise} demonstrates the distribution of number of examples in the WikiLogic and HybLogic sets versus the number of premises needed to arrive at a conclusion, showing that most of the conclusions from WikiLogic require one to five premises while those from HybLogic require five to eight premises. \paragraph{Vocabulary and topics} Table~\ref{tab:data_stats} shows that our dataset has a vocabulary of 4,351 words, and the examples based on Wikipedia constitute 74\% of the total vocabulary even though the WikiLogic stories take up only 63\% of the total number of stories.
+Figure~\ref{fig:nopremise} demonstrates the distribution of the number of examples in the WikiLogic and HybLogic sets versus the number of premises needed to arrive at a conclusion, showing that most of the conclusions from WikiLogic require one to five premises while those from HybLogic require five to eight premises. \paragraph{Vocabulary and topics} Table~\ref{tab:data_stats} shows that our dataset has a vocabulary of 4,351 words, and the examples based on Wikipedia account for 74\% of the total vocabulary even though the WikiLogic stories take up only 63\% of the total number of stories.
 The vocabulary of \ours is also significantly larger than the previous synthetically constructed datasets for logical reasoning.